MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Linux.md

 (y)es/(n)o/(q)uit:
 ```

-select `no` if you have already installed the latest driver by performing the steps in the [previous section](#checking-your-gpu-compatibility-and-getting-the-latest-driver).
+Select `no` if you have already installed the latest driver by performing the steps in the [previous section](#checking-your-gpu-compatibility-and-getting-the-latest-driver).
 If you have not done it, select `yes`, but we **strongly recommend** updating to the latest driver after installing CUDA toolkit.

-If you declined the driver installation from the CUDA 8.0 package as described in the previous section, you will get the following warning at the end of the installation:
+If you declined the driver installation from the CUDA 8.0 package, you will get the following warning at the end of the installation:

 ```
 ***WARNING: Incomplete installation!
 This installation did not install the CUDA Driver.
 A driver of version at least 361.00 is required for CUDA 8.0 functionality to work.